CP317S18/CP317S18.github.io/index.md

 	- Connected devices will be anonymous within the chat but each device will have unique identification

 ## 3.4 Portability
 _Shout!_'s  capabilities include cross platform communication.
-The platforms which _Shout!_  will operate on include Android and IOS, meaning _Shout!_  will be on the Apple App Store and Google Play Store.
+The platforms which _Shout!_  will operate on include Android and iOS, meaning _Shout!_  will be on the Apple App Store and Google Play Store.
 There will not be a personal computer (PC here onwards) version of _Shout!_  because creating a mobile application will take majority of the resources and so at the moment a PC version is infeasible.

 ## 3.5 Data Storage
 Due to the technical architecture of _Shout!_ being based on [BLE](#15-references), messages on iOS will be stored using the `Core Data Module` and on Android in the `Nexus Data Module` eliminating our requirement for databases and ensuring data persistence.

+# 4. Interface Requirements

+## 4.1 Description
+Due to the differing design restrictions and guidelines, the android and iOS versions will not be able to have the exact same interface.
+To get around some of these difficulties, the prototypes will be created using a platform called Figma which can be used to merge the designs to be as similar as possible.

+## 4.2 Specifics
+The specifics of the GUI and the languages used for iOS and Android are in the Design Specs Document

-# 4. Versions
+# 5. Versions
 - Version 0.1 5/22/2018 `Document outline created`

-# 5. Authored by:
+# 6. Authored by:
 - Alex Keats
 - Adam Benwood
 - Andrew Badali